tsunami416604/azure-docs.hu-hu/articles/stream-analytics/stream-analytics-dotnet-management-sdk-v1.md

    Add-AzureAccount
    # Select the Azure subscription you want to use to create the resource group
    Select-AzureSubscription -SubscriptionName <subscription name>
-       # If Stream Analytics has not been registered to the subscription, remove the remark symbol (#) to run the    Register-AzureRMProvider cmdlet to register the provider namespace
+       # If Stream Analytics has not been registered to the subscription, remove the remark symbol (#) to run the    Register-AzProvider cmdlet to register the provider namespace
-       #Register-AzureRMProvider -Force -ProviderNamespace 'Microsoft.StreamAnalytics'
+       #Register-AzProvider -Force -ProviderNamespace 'Microsoft.StreamAnalytics'
    # Create an Azure resource group
    New-AzureResourceGroup -Name <YOUR RESOURCE GROUP NAME> -Location <LOCATION>
    ```